peteroupc/peteroupc.github.io/random.md

 >     - SHOULD use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
 >     - SHOULD continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.
 >
 > 2. Suppose a game implements a chapter that involves navigating a randomly generated dungeon with randomly scattered monsters and items.
-If the layout of the dungeon, monsters, and items has to be the same for a given week and for all players, the game can seed a PRNG with a hash generated from the current week, the current month, the current year, and, optionally, a constant sequence of bits.
+If the layout of the dungeon, monsters, and items has to be the same for a given week and for all players, the game can seed a PRNG with a hash code generated from the current week, the current month, the current year, and, optionally, a constant sequence of bits.

 <a id=Unit_Tests></a>
 #### Unit Tests

 A custom seed is appropriate when unit testing a method that uses a manually-seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test delivers consistent output across computers).

+### Single Random Value

+If an application requires only one random value, with a fixed number of bits, then the application can pass the seed to a hash function rather than a PRNG.
+Examples of this include the following:

+- Generating a random color by passing the seed to the MD5 hash function (which outputs a 128-bit hash code), and taking the first 24 bits of the hash code as the random color.
+- Generating a random number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed to the Wang hash, which outputs a 32-bit random number.<sup>[**(28)**](#Note28)</sup>

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation